Dazlarus/RooCode_SpecKit_StarterKit/README.md

     └── tests/                 # Test outputs & coverage reports
 ```

-**Quick Start**: Copy `.roo/` to your project root, import modes and commands, and begin spec-driven development.
+Copy `.roo/` to your project root, import modes and commands, and begin development.

 Requirements
 -----------